expo/expo/packages/expo-notifications/README.md

 - 👆 listen to interactions with notifications (tapping or dismissing),
 - 🎛 handle notifications when the app is in foreground,
 - 🔕 imperatively dismiss notifications from Notification Center/tray,
-- 🗂 create, update, delete Android notification channels.
+- 🗂 create, update, delete Android notification channels,
+- 🎨 set custom icon and color for notifications on Android.

 # Installation in managed Expo projects